Super Asia Championship

 The Super Asia Championship (スーパーアジア王座, Sūpā Ajia Ōza) is a title defended in the joshi puroresu (Japanese women's professional wrestling) promotion ChocoPro.
 There have been a total of seven recognized reigns and two interim reigns shared between eight different wrestlers.
-The current champion is Rina Yamashita who in her first reign.
+The current champion is Miya Yotsuba in her first reign.

 History

 On November 16, 2013, at an International Wrestling Association Japan (IWA Japan) house show, Gatoh Move Pro Wrestling founder Emi Sakura defeated Kyonin Shihan to unify the vacant IWA World Heavyweight Championship, the AWF World Women's Championship and the IWA World Junior Heavyweight Championship into the IWA Triple Crown Championship (IWA三冠統一王座, IWA Sankan Tōitsu Ōza).
 This triple crown title was then brought to Gatoh Move to serve as its main singles title.

 In 2017, IWA Japan finally folded after ceasing their professional wrestling activities three years earlier.
 The IWA belts were then returned and Sakura announced the creation of the Super Asia Championship, a new title with a new lineage, as well as an eight-women single-elimination tournament that would crown the first champion.
 On September 22, at Gatoh Move's 5th Anniversary Show, Riho defeated "Kotori" in the tournament final to become the inaugural champion.

 On June 4, 2019, Riho relinquished the title after her eighth defense against Mei Suruga.

 On the March 22, 2021 episode of ChocoPro, Emi Sakura announced a singles match between Minoru Fujita and Baliyan Akki for the vacant Super Asia Championship which would take place on Day 2 of the 100th episode of ChocoPro on March 28.
 Fujita defeated Akki to win the title.
 On the November 6 episode of ChocoPro, a four-way match was held to crown an interim champion while Fujita was recovering from COVID-19 complications.
 The match saw Choun Shiryu win against Baliyan Akki, Yuna Mizumori and Masahiro Takanashi.
 Choun successfully defended the title three times before losing it to Akki on the January 29, 2022 episode of ChocoPro.
 Akki then unified the titles when he faced and defeated Fujita on Day 2 of the 200th ChocoPro episode on February 13.